inSileco/inSileco.github.io/content/post/makrdownEverywhere/index.markdown

 run as fast or faster than the equivalent handwritten JavaScript.

 Markdown is a markup language not a programming language but the approach is essentially the same.
+A better example would then be [LateX](https://www.latex-project.org/) that was build on the top of [TeX](http://tug.org/) to ease the usage of its macro.
-However we should keep in mind that only a very restricted subset of HTLM tags are covered by Markdown, the rest of HTML tags, if required, may be used as is.
+The difference is that Markdown only convers a very restricted subset of HTLM tags, the rest of HTML tags, if required, may be used as is.
 You probably wonder why not expanding the number of tags covered by Markdown, right?
-Well, this is one of the main reason why there are several flavors of Markdown available!
+Well, this is one of the main reason explaining why there are several flavors of Markdown available!